-Clearly, these are the deliverables which are accepted by the client or the customer.
-As per the PMBOK guide, accepted deliverables are the deliverables that meet the acceptance criteria and are approved by the customer or client.
+According to the PMBOK guide, accepted deliverables have met the acceptance criteria and are approved by the customer or client.